fxamacker/cbor/README.md

 APF suffix means "Allow Partial Fill" so the destination map or struct can contain some decoded values at the time of error.
 It is the caller's responsibility to respond to the `DupMapKeyError` by discarding the partially filled result if that's required by their protocol.

 ## Limitations
-🎉 CBOR tags feature was pushed to master branch and will officially be released in v2.1.
-🎉 Duplicate map key option was pushed to master branch and will officially be released in v2.1.

-Known limitations:

 * Nested levels for CBOR arrays, maps, and tags are intentionally limited to 32 to quickly reject potentially malicious data.
 This limit may be turned into a user-configurable setting in a future release.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 However, this may be resolved in a future release by adding support for `big.Int`.
-Until then, users can either use custom decoding allowed by the API or use user-defined CBOR tags to handle these values.
+Until then, users can use the API for custom encoding and decoding.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 CBOR `Null` (0xf6) more closely matches Go's `nil`.
-* Decoding CBOR map into Go struct has more limitations on key's type than decoding into Go map.
-This is because map keys need to identify Go struct fields (UTF-8 string and also integer when using "keyasint" struct tag).
-* CBOR map keys with data types not supported by Go for map keys are ignored and the key/value pair is discarded and an error is returned after continuing to decode remaining items.
+* CBOR map keys with data types not supported by Go for map keys are ignored and an error is returned after continuing to decode remaining items.
 * When using io.Reader interface to read very large or indefinite length CBOR data, Go's `io.LimitReader` should be used to limit size.
-This library doesn't set a limit because `io.LimitReader` to makes it easy for the caller.

 ## API
-In v2.0+, many function signatures are identical to Go's encoding/json, such as:
+Many function signatures are identical to Go's encoding/json, such as:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, and `decoder.Decode`.

-Also, interfaces identical or comparable to Go's encoding, encoding/json, or encoding/gob include:
+Interfaces identical or comparable to Go's encoding, encoding/json, or encoding/gob include:
 `Marshaler`, `UnMarshaler`, `BinaryMarshaler`, and `BinaryUnmarshaler`.

 Like `encoding/json`, `RawMessage` can be used to delay CBOR decoding or precompute CBOR encoding.

-"Mode" in this API means definite way of encoding or decoding -- it links the standard API to CBOR options and CBOR tags.
+"Mode" in this API means defined way of encoding or decoding -- it links the standard API to CBOR options and CBOR tags.

 EncMode and DecMode are interfaces created from EncOptions or DecOptions structs.
 For example, `em := cbor.EncOptions{...}.EncMode()` or `em := cbor.CanonicalEncOptions().EncMode()`.